 2023, The MIT Press

-As a personal, practical guide to written and oral communications for scientists, engineering and tech folk, Sharing Our Science: How to Write and Speak STEM arrives in late August, 2023.
+Sharing Our Science: How to Write and Speak STEM offers a personal, practical guide to written and oral communications for scientists, engineering and tech folk.
 The tidy tome confronts unique scientific considerations, from handling numbers and deploying effective metaphors to navigating both deep silos and interdisciplinary boundaries.

 Nature Physics: “It should be required reading for scientists at any stage of their careers.”